-Town and city clerks must be available for absentee voters between 3 and 5 p.m. on the day before any election.
+Town and city clerks must be available for absentee voters to request or drop off a completed absentee ballot in its envelopes between 3 and 5 p.m. on the day before any election.
 This is the deadline for absentee ballots personally delivered by the voter.
-RSA 652:20 person."
+RSA 652:20

 If a voter brings his or her absentee ballot in person to the polling place on election day, the voter must be instructed to vote in person using an election day ballot.
-The voter can either keep the absentee ballot/affidavit envelope or if turned in, it must be rejected, preserved unopened, and marked "voted in
+The voter can either keep the absentee ballot/affidavit envelope or if turned in, it must be rejected, preserved unopened, and marked "voted in person."